So far you’ve seen how to write Linux bash scripts that do the job without user inputs. Today we will continue our series about Linux bash scripting.

 The $* variable holds all the parameters as one value.

-The [email protected] variable holds all the parameters as separate values, so you can iterate over them.
+The $@ variable holds all the parameters as separate values so that you can iterate over them.

 This code shows how to use them: